kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 To take the advantage of locality, MapReduce schedule map tasks to machines that are near to the input data.
 This is opposite to traditional ETL, which pulls all needed data from data warehouse to the execution machine.
 MapReduce makes the decision based on the fact that data size is usually far more larger than map tasks code size.

 ## Hadoop
-Hadoop is a big data processing framwork inspired by GFS and MapReduce.
+Hadoop (Shvachko, Kuang, Radia, & Chansler 2010) is a big data processing framwork inspired by GFS and MapReduce.
 It can scale out computation to many commodity machines.
 Hadoop is compose of Hadoop Distributed File System(HDFS) and Hadoop MapReduce.
 Both of the two components employ the master slave architecture.

 HDFS is a distributed file system that can manage large volume of data.
 It's an open source version of GFS.
 HDFS consist of a namenode and multiple datanodes.
 The namenode stores metadata of the distributed file system, including permissions, disk quota, access time etc. To read or write a file, HDFS clients must consult the namenode first.
 The namenode returns location awared metadata about where to read or write a file.
 Datanodes are where data actually stored.
 They register to the namenode and periodicly send heartbeats and block reports to the namenode.
 Block reports contain information of the blocks that datanode possesses.